mattdp/partreach/config/jekyll/_posts/2014-04-14-differences-between-major-commercial-3d-printing-types.markdown

 </div>

 <!--
-	#use an example STL file and get a quote for reference - huge ethos boost
-	#track the total time for all video watching - "become an expert in 3d printing under 25 minutes"
+	[]use an example STL file and get a quote for reference - huge ethos boost []track the total time for all video watching - "become an expert in 3d printing under 25 minutes" 12m30 for each section
 		#(53+49+90+20+34+105+127+156+49+68+245+232+45+110+27)/60
+		#53, 49, 92, 105, 127, 49, 68 - just the non-metal embedded videos
+	[] try out post in different browsers
 -->